makhtardiouf/ardui_webiface/README.md

 - The UI plots measured data with Google Charts, and reloads every few secs.

-Deployable under any web server or with the PHP internal server: e.g.  php -S localhost:9000
+Deployable under any web server or with the PHP internal server: e.g.  php -S 0.0.0.0:9000 , then set the server IP address in FinalArduiMonitor.ino

 (C) 2016 Makhtar Diouf